Ronoox/Battleship-Example/README.md

 - Players and PC take turns attacking each other's grid.
 - Hits and misses are clearly indicated on the grid.
 - Game ends when all ships of one side are sunk, and the database is updated automatically.

----

-## 📂 Repository Structure